 - Maxed out accounts that are over the credit limit.

 Use different color highlighters for each type of information to help you easily make a credit repair plan.
-You'll take a different approach for incorrect information than you would for a past due account so using different colors save time re-reading your credit report each time you're ready to payment a payment, call a creditor, or send a letter.
+You'll take a different approach for incorrect information than you would for a past-due account so using different colors save time re-reading your credit report each time you're ready to pay a payment, call a creditor or send a letter.

 03Dispute Credit Report Errors

 You have the right to dispute any information in your credit report that's inaccurate, incomplete, or you believe can't be verified.
 When you order your credit report, you'll receive instructions on how to dispute credit report information.
 Credit reports ordered online typically come with instructions for making disputes online, but you can also make disputes over the phone and through the mail.